Anneal-path correction in flux qubits: Results

-\textit{System and model}.--- We use a four-junction CSFQ~\cite{Yan2016}, controlled with two flux bias lines that thread external fluxes into the loops of the qubit [inset of Fig.~\ref{fig:panel}(a)].
-The CSFQ is coupled to a dispersive readout resonator at $\omega_r/2\pi=$ 7.1876~GHz, and is also equipped with a persistent current readout that measures the direction of the circulating current in the large loop (see SM).
-We also use the dispersive resonator to calibrate the \emph{linear} crosstalk between the $x$- and $z$-flux bias lines~\cite{Novikov2018}, and to send microwave pulses to the qubit.
+The experimental setup is depicted in Fig.~\ref{fig:device}.
+We use a four-junction CSFQ~\cite{Yan2016}, controlled with two flux bias lines that thread external fluxes into the loops of the qubit.
+The CSFQ is coupled to a dispersive readout resonator at $\omega_\text{r}/2\pi=$ 7.1876~GHz, which is used to calibrate the linear crosstalk between the $x$- and $z$-flux bias lines~\cite{Novikov2018}, and to send microwave pulses to the qubit.
+Our device is also equipped with a persistent current readout that measures the direction of the circulating current in the large $z$-loop (see Supplementary Note 2).